KyrieLee0823/scroll-documentation/src/styles/design-system/README.md

 **Usage**

-Place the hero.container class in the components's parent element.
+Place the hero.container class in the components' parent element.

 **Structure**